rachhtordoff/stack-assessment/README.md

 ## Instructions

-To build the container `cd` into stack-assessment and run:
+To start inputting commands  `cd` into stack-assessment and run:

-` docker build -t stackassessment . `

-To start inputting commands run:

 `  python3 src/main.py  `